 There is no winner or loser here.
 Selection should depend solely on the space available for use.
 That being said, the Ultimate 2 would require more room than its counterpart.

 The Bowflex Xtreme 2 SE has the addition of a Bowflex Body Plan inclusive of a fitness guide going for it, which is great.

 However, the Ultimate 2 has extra accessories including the Ab Crunch Attachment, Accessory Rack, Rod Rejuvenator and the Machine Mat.

 Again, there is no particular winner or loser here.
 The decision is based solely on what the user finds more interesting.
 However, we believe that the Ultimate 2 has more going for it here compared to its counterpart.

-A new Bowflex Xtreme 2 SE Home Gym will give you a discount, as listed on the Office Website.
+A new Bowflex Xtreme 2 SE Home Gym will give you a discount, as listed on Amazon.

 This applies to a new Ultimate 2 on the same platform, but it would cost you at least $2499.99 if you purchase from other stores.

 Warranty is a critical factor.
 Everyone wants to be sure that they are getting some level of protection for their investment, and both machines offer decent options here.